 The great thing is that we listen to all sorts of music as a family, which helps spark her interests.
 But even cooler is how interested she has been in digging deeper.

 For instance, a TON of our musical talks this year came once we got The Beatles: Rock Band for PS3.
-Sarah and I play that together a couple nights a week and she’s basically memorized the entire Beatles catalog at this point!
+Ashar and I play that together a couple nights a week and she’s basically memorized the entire Beatles catalog at this point!

 We’ve talked about everything from their rise to fame, their influencers (and the bands they influenced), the drug culture, the history of the world at that time, and more.
 We’re even taking a Coursera course this spring on The Music of the Beatles, which I thought was awesome timing.
-Sarah’s reading a Beatles graphic novel biography right now, and we are trying to find a cheap way to watch Yellow Submarine.
+Ashar’s reading a Beatles graphic novel biography right now, and we are trying to find a cheap way to watch Yellow Submarine.

 Multiply this across a variety of genres, done multiple times each year, and adding in as many trips to live musical performances of all kinds as we can afford, and you get a pretty amazing “unschooling music” curriculum!

 Ashar has a ton of fun picking up new languages.
 While she’s not officially pursuing any certain one, she’s used apps like DuoLingo to become familiar with at least the basics in a variety of languages.
 On DuoLingo, she particularly likes to work on Spanish with me as I work to re-familiarize myself with it after getting a Spanish minor in college and using it EXACTLY NEVER since then.